fbpx

 • Modulate your skin’s immune response.

 Moreover, isotretinoin has antimicrobial action against P. acnes, which is vital if the strain has become resistant to conventional antibiotics.
-Dermatologists recommend it for various acne types because it thwarts all the stages involved in acne formation.
+We recommend this medication for various acne types because it thwarts all the stages involved in acne formation.
 In contrast, other pimple treatments inhibit only one or two stages.

-Isotretinoin is also available in topical form.
-Doctors may combine both oral and topical treatments to reduce your systemic dose and risk of developing unwanted side effects.
+As previously mentioned, isotretinoin is also available in topical form.
+In our practice, we sometimes combine both oral and topical treatments to reduce the patients’ systemic exposure and risk of developing unwanted side effects.

 Get superior skincare from LA’s finest dermatologists